-25.1 Submission of Staffing Plan.
-Contractor must submit a separate staffing plan, based on the treatment modality for the SUD treatment program.
+Submission of Staffing Plan.
+Contractor must submit a separate staffing plan, based on the treatment modality, for each SUD treatment program located at the Facility.
 The staffing plan shall include a list of positions and the duties performed by each position.

 Contractor shall be capable of providing sufficient, experienced personnel to meet the requirements specified in this request.
-The Contractor shall have adequately trained and physically able, paid, awake staff on the premises

-24 hours per day, seven days per week.
+The Contractor shall have adequately trained and physically able, paid, awake staff on the premises 24 hours per day, seven days per week.
 All other staffing levels shall be sufficient to deliver the services described in the Contract.